Home | Contact Us | Site Map | Español

-All Texans who buy a used vehicle from anyone other than a licensed vehicle dealer are required to pay motor vehicle sales tax (6.25 percent) on either its purchase price or its standard presumptive value (SPV), whichever is the highest value.
-A vehicle’s standard presumptive value is the calculated price of a vehicle’s worth based on similar sales in the Texas region.
-As appropriate, your county tax office calculates the sales tax you owe based on this valuation.
+Texans who buy a used vehicle from anyone other than a licensed vehicle dealer are required to pay motor vehicle sales tax of 6.25 percent on the purchase price or standard presumptive value (SPV), whichever is the highest value.

 • Values are updated weekly.

-• The Standard Presumptive Value presented here should be used for estimation purposes only.
+• SPV should be used for estimation purposes only.

 • Actual sales tax due is calculated at the county tax office when the title transaction is submitted.